Drek282/PsychoStats/README.md

 * Some obsolete and deprecated html and php still to be cleaned up.

-* The Battle Grounds support needs to be updated.

 * Missing events for Team Fortress Classic.